TacticalTechJay/dblhook/README.md

 - Microsoft SQL Server
 - MongoDB (Coming soon!)

-(check out [this](https://github.com/typeorm/typeorm/blob/master/docs/connection-options.md) for all types, you will need to use a different ORM config later on, view [this](https://github.com/typeorm/typeorm/blob/master/docs/connection-options.md#common-connection-options) for every option, more on this on Database configuration setup step)
+##### (Check out [this](https://github.com/typeorm/typeorm/blob/master/docs/connection-options.md) for all types, you will need to use a different ORM config later on, view [this](https://github.com/typeorm/typeorm/blob/master/docs/connection-options.md#common-connection-options) for every option, more on this on Database configuration setup step)

+### An Open Port

+You MUST have an open port (80) for this dbl webhook to be used else everything will end up becoming a catastrophic failure.

 #### Getting PostgreSQL Drivers